JagadeeshAJK/CMOS_SRAM-and-RCA_Layout-Sim/README.md

 #### 3. Read Operation :
-keep BL and BLB as x and WL = 1 → access transistors turn ON<br>
+•keep BL and BLB as x and WL = 1 → access transistors turn ON<br>
-Stored data appears on BL/BLB:<br>
+•Stored data appears on BL/BLB:<br>
-If cell stores ‘1’ then BL stays high and BLB stays Low.<br>
+•If cell stores ‘1’ then BL stays high and BLB stays Low.<br>
 **Result :** Data is read without disturbing the stored value.